Page views 51670

 We unexpectedly catch sight of ourselves in a mirror and, in an instant, are thrown into despair: the odd nose, the unsatisfactory hair, the sickening skin tone, but most of all, the only too familiar, deeply gormless needy expression.

-It feels at such moments as if every worst fear about us must be true.
+It’s in moments like these that we truly feel ugly—not just in appearance, but in our entire being.
+Every worst fear about us seems confirmed.
 All our efforts to run away from our monster-self have failed.
 A hideous spectre is, for our brief time on the planet, truly whom we are fated to be.

 Crucially, feeling ugly is entirely independent of what anyone actually looks like.
 There are beauties who are sickened by their looks and grizzled munchkins breezily at ease with themselves.